willthong/donation-whistle/README.md

 self-hosting Donation Whistle, this helps them hit the ground running.
 However, if you prefer to start from scratch:

-1. Delete `donation-whistle.db`
+1. Delete `donation-whistle.db` and the `migrations` directory
 2. Run `poetry shell` to make sure you're in the `poetry` virtual environment
-3. Run `flask db init` and `flask db migrate -m "Initial"` to create a new `donation-whistle.db` file
+3. Run `flask db init`, `flask db migrate -m "Initial"` then `flask upgrade` to create a new `donation-whistle.db` file
+4. Run Donation Whistle: `flask run`
+4. Go to the homepage (by default <http://localhost:5000/index>) and create the default admin account by going to *Login* on the top bar
+5. Log in with the username `admin` and the default password `changethispassword`
-4. Perform an initial download of the Electoral Commission's data by going to the homepage (by default <http://localhost:5000/index>) and choosing *Data import* on the top bar
+6. Perform an initial download of the Electoral Commission's data by choosing *Data import* on the top bar; refresh the homepage to see the newly-imported records
-5. (Optionally) import an alias file, like the example provided in this repository, by logging in and going to *Aliases* then *Import/export aliases*
+5. (Optionally) import an alias file, like the example provided in this repository, by going to *Aliases* then *Import/export aliases*

-# TODO: create default admin account

-* Docker

 ## Usage